Matthew Simpson, LMHC · Washington State · Telehealth

 What people ask before reaching out

 Internal Family Systems (IFS) works with the different "parts" of you—the part that shuts down, procrastinates, or people-pleases—with curiosity instead of self-criticism.
-For adults with ADHD or neurodivergent traits, it addresses the shame underneath the patterns, not just the patterns themselves.
+For ADHD and neurodivergent adults, it addresses the shame underneath the patterns, not just the patterns themselves.
 Behavioral change without that inner work rarely sticks.

 Yes — this is a telehealth-only practice.
 Sessions are conducted via Zoom, and you must be physically located in Washington State at the time of each session.
-A Zoom link is sent automatically when you book through Alma.
+You'll receive a video link after scheduling.

 Yes.
-I'm credentialed in-network with Aetna and Cigna.
-For clients with other insurers, superbills are automatically sent via Alma for out-of-network reimbursement.
+I'm currently in-network with Aetna and Cigna.
+Note: my Cigna contract ends June 30, 2026 and my Aetna contract ends July 15, 2026.
+Beginning July 16, 2026, I will be fully private pay / out-of-network with all insurers.
+For clients with other insurers, superbills are provided after each session for out-of-network reimbursement.
 HSA and FSA cards are accepted in most cases.

 Sessions go beyond tips and tools.
 The work starts from the inside: IFS parts work to address the shame, self-criticism, and protective strategies underneath the patterns.
 Executive function scaffolding provides the outer layer — structure built around how your nervous system actually activates, not how it should.
 The goal is change that actually holds, because the inner system is moving with it rather than against it.